The Bankrate promise

 DIY shower remodel vs hiring a professional

 The construction pros can be pricey, but they’re often a necessity, as shower upgrades can be complicated.
 Let’s say you want to tear out a 3-by-5-foot alcove tub and replace it with a same-size shower area, plus new tile and fixtures.
 Removing a bathtub can be an undertaking, and not only because it’s a drag to break up and carry out debris.
 The tub previously functioned as a basin.
 Without it, the contractor will need to frame and install a shower pan and other waterproofing elements before preparing the floor for tile.

 Or let’s say you are determined to have a curb-free walk-in shower.
 Curbs serve a purpose: They can ward off water overflows.
 To eliminate one, and have a shower floor sit flush with the rest of the space, the contractor must lower the framing under the shower pan or raise the floor outside the shower.

-Elements of a shower remodel budget
+How to finance a shower remodel

 The bottom line on shower remodeling costs

 Shower upgrades are what make a bathroom remodel major — especially if you want to enlarge, relocate or have them replace the tub — all trends that are gathering steam nowadays.
 Angi says shower upgrades constitute 5 to 25 percent of a total bath renovation’s costs.

 Of course, state-of-the-art bathrooms have a big wow factor, ranking among the top projects that appeal to buyers, according to a 2022 Remodeling Impact Report by the National Association of Realtors.
 The NAR says new baths also are likely to add value to the home for resale.
 But don’t count on getting all your money back: According to Remodeling, the rate of return on bath remodels in general is about 37 to 67 percent (interestingly, the more expensive the remodel, the lower the return).